JefoGao/Resource_Case-Study/Case/README.md

 7. `GBM for channel utilization and customer retention`: Use GBMs to predict the likelihood of customers using different channels (branch, digital, etc.) and the probability of customer attrition, taking into account factors such as demographics, account details, and past interactions with the bank.
 This can help optimize channel utilization and enable proactive retention strategies.
 8. `Interpretation and insights`: Interpret the results of the GLM and GBM analyses to gain insights into pricing, credit risk, channel utilization, marketing, risk assessment, and customer experience.
 Use these insights to inform decision-making and improve overall banking and wealth management company performance.

-# Banking and wealth Case
+# Health Case

 |Patient ID|Age|Gender|Location|Marital status|# dependents|medical history|current medications|allergies|prev hospitalizations|primary care provider|diagnosis|treatment plan|clinical outcomes|patient-reported outcomes|cost of care|insurance coverage|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|
 |str|int|bin|class|class|int|str|class|class|str|class|str|str|class|class|float|bool|

-With this dataset, we can start analyzing the data to gain insights into pricing, credit risk, channel utilization, marketing, risk assessment, and customer experience.
+With this dataset, we can start analyzing the data to gain insights into patient care, clinical outcomes, healthcare delivery, and informed decision-making.

-1. `Data preprocessing`: Clean and preprocess the data, handling missing values, and converting categorical variables into numerical formats (e.g., one-hot encoding for gender, location, occupation, and marital status).
+1. `Data preprocessing`: Clean and preprocess the data, handling missing values, and converting categorical variables into numerical formats (e.g., one-hot encoding for gender, location, and marital status).
-2. `Feature engineering`: Create new features such as loan-to-value ratio, debt-to-income ratio, and customer lifetime value.
+2. `Feature engineering`: Create new features such as time since last hospitalization, duration of treatment, and medication adherence.
 3. `Exploratory Data Analysis (EDA)`: Perform EDA to understand the distribution of variables, identify potential correlations, and detect any outliers.
-4. `GLM for pricing and credit risk assessment`: Apply Generalized Linear Models (GLMs) to analyze the relationship between interest rates, loan amounts, loan duration, credit scores, and account balances.
-This can help identify trends and patterns in pricing and credit risk assessment, enabling better lending decisions and risk management.
+4. `GLM for patient outcomes prediction`: Apply Generalized Linear Models (GLMs) to analyze the relationship between patient demographics, medical history, treatment plans, and clinical outcomes.
+This can help identify trends and patterns that can inform better care decisions and support clinicians and policymakers.
-5. `GLM for customer segmentation`: Use GLMs to segment customers based on their financial profiles, such as account balances, credit scores, and product usage.
-This can help develop targeted marketing campaigns and personalized banking products.
+5. `GLM for cost analysis`: Use GLMs to examine the relationship between cost of care, insurance coverage, patient demographics, and treatment plans.
+This can help healthcare organizations optimize resource allocation and develop data-driven strategies across products, regions, providers, and treatment areas.
-6. `GBM for loan default prediction`: Apply Gradient Boosted Machines (GBMs) to predict the likelihood of loan default based on customer demographics, financial profiles, and loan details.
-This can help improve risk assessment and allocate resources more efficiently.
+6. `GBM for patient care segmentation`: Apply Gradient Boosted Machines (GBMs) to segment patients based on their medical history, diagnosis, treatment plans, and clinical outcomes.
+This can help healthcare organizations tailor care delivery and interventions for specific patient populations.
-7. `GBM for channel utilization and customer retention`: Use GBMs to predict the likelihood of customers using different channels (branch, digital, etc.) and the probability of customer attrition, taking into account factors such as demographics, account details, and past interactions with the bank.
-This can help optimize channel utilization and enable proactive retention strategies.
+7. `GBM for patient-reported outcomes prediction`: Use GBMs to predict patient-reported outcomes, taking into account factors such as demographics, medical history, and treatment plans.
+This can help healthcare organizations better understand patient satisfaction and overall patient experience, informing improvements in care delivery.
-8. `Interpretation and insights`: Interpret the results of the GLM and GBM analyses to gain insights into pricing, credit risk, channel utilization, marketing, risk assessment, and customer experience.
-Use these insights to inform decision-making and improve overall banking and wealth management company performance.
+8. `Interpretation and insights`: Interpret the results of the GLM and GBM analyses to gain insights into patient care, clinical outcomes, healthcare delivery, and informed decision-making.
+Use these insights to inform decision-making and improve overall health care organization performance.

 # Supermarket Customer Transaction History Case Study